jkoelker/python-nest/README.rst

         # assume you have one Nest Camera
         print (napi.structures[0].cameras[0].motion_detected)

-If you use asyncio, you have to wrap napi.update_event.wait() in an ThreadPoolExecutor, for example:
+If you use asyncio:
+    You have to wrap napi.update_event.wait() in an ThreadPoolExecutor, for example:

 .. code-block:: python